Frequently Asked Questions (FAQs)

 The FTSE Women Leaders Review’s primary purpose is to increase the number of women on FTSE 350 boards and in executive and leadership roles, ensuring equal opportunity for both men and women and as such significantly contributing to closing the gender pay gap.

-No, this is an entirely separate, voluntary request made by the independent FTSE Women Leaders Review, supported by the Department of Business, Energy and Industrial Strategy and the Government Equalities Office.
+No, this is an entirely separate, voluntary request made by the independent FTSE Women Leaders Review, supported by the Department of Business and Trade and the Government Equalities Hub.
 Together we request FTSE 350 companies and 50 of the largest private companies to submit Leadership Gender Data on the gender representation on the Executive Committee and Direct Reports to the Executive Committee.

 In April 2022, the FCA finalised rules requiring listed companies to report information and disclose against targets on the representation of women and ethnic minorities on their boards and executive management, making it easier for investors to see the diversity of their senior leadership teams.
 The rules will apply to listed companies for financial accounting periods starting from 1 April 2022.